Normally, git-annex repositories consist of symlinks that are checked into

 On the other hand, if you only care about the current versions of files, and are using git-annex with direct mode to keep files synchronised between computers, and manage your files, this should not be a concern for you.

 You can use most git-annex commands as usual in a direct mode repository.
-A very few commands don't work in direct mode, and will refuse to do anything.

 Direct mode also works well with the git-annex assistant.